 In a recent blog post we wrote about hurricane predictions for 2014.
 Hurricane season begins June 1st so now is a good time to check your supplies or get supplies together.
 The Red Cross has a good list of basic supplies you need in your kit, but here are a few things you may not have thought of:

-Cash – We’re all use to the convenience of debit and credit cards.
-However, if the power is out, ATMs and swipe […]
+We’re all use to the convenience of debit and credit cards.
+However, if the power is out, ATMs and swipe machines are […]

 No garden?
 No problem.
 Container gardening is enjoying a resurgence as people all over the world get involved in vertical gardening, rooftop gardening, urban gardening and even xeriscaping (the concept of replacing a lawn with a garden).
 Growing edible plants in containers allows you to stretch your grocery dollars through the spring summer and early fall, but it can also allow you to supplement your emergency food supplies year-round.
 If you’ve never had a container garden you’ll be pleasantly […]